JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 }}

-It might be hard for technical guys like us to see some of hte incredible implications of a 50 bps spread reduction.
-But these innovations truly change peoples' lives&mdash;I've seen, felt, and shared it firsthand.
+It might be hard for technical guys like us to see some of hte incredible implications of a 50 bps spread reduction.[^pennies] But these innovations truly change peoples' lives&mdash;I've seen, felt, and shared it firsthand.
 In an inreasingly abund society in raw compute terms, might we best empower all network users with tooling that places the locust of economic control squarely in their hands? 🤳🏼

+[^pennies]: _See, e.g.,_ the billions made weekly though Wall Street exchange skimming using [riskless theft](https://www.linkedin.com/pulse/gamestop-first-successful-short-squeeze-john-wooten-xvyne) of retail dollars through net-determinetal social-class exploitation.
+While a few cents today might look like peanuts, imagine what a difference to your retirement portfolio just an extra couple of bucks collectively in lumens would make, e.g., not three short weeks ago.
+These details are what's at stake when it comes to elminting the hidden costs of centralizing PFOF, excess gas, and [poor execution](https://discordapp.com/channels/761985725453303838/1302004423483981924/1304786314092347566) that so commonly serve to the detriment of long-term investor savings and retirements.

 {{
 [^chatz]: Perhaps there are good reasons our key to basic capitalistic tooling_ (but worded more eloquently)